 - Training Committee

 - Grievances and Complaints

 Anyone can attend classes.
 In order to become a candidate, students must have an accredited graduate degree and be licensed as a mental health provider, or working under supervision in pursuit of a licensed professional.
-Also you will have taken 3 classes and done 50 hours of training analysis.
+Also you will have taken 3 classes and completed 50 hours of training analysis.
 Tech: phone/Skype, internet.
-Here are the requirements to become a certified psychoanalyst.
+Here are the requirements to become a certified psychoanalyst

 Courses run for 15 weeks and last 1 1/2 hours each.
 The schedule for our classes is posted on this website approximately one month prior to each semester.
 To register go to the Courses page and pay with PayPal.